mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-6-rn.md

 ### Fixes

-* We fixed an issue with cookie management in Native Apps (Ticket 178053).
+* We fixed an issue with cookie management in native apps.
+(Ticket 178053)
-* We fixed an issue while compiling the native iOS app using Xcode 14+
+* We fixed an issue which affected compiling a native iOS app using XCode 14 or higher.

 ## 6.3.5